 Chair: Etienne S. Benson, University of Pennsylvania

-Climate Change in the Laboratory: Plant Engineering in the 1960s Sabine Höhler, KTH Royal Institute of Technology Stockholm
+Climate Change in the Laboratory: Plant Engineering in the 1960s Sabine Höhler, KTH Royal Institute of Technology

 Optimizing the “Biological Pump”.
 Phytoplankton as the Great Sink of the Anthropocene?
-Ariane Tanner, University of Zurich/University of Lucerne, Switzerland
+Ariane Tanner, University of Zurich/University of Lucerne

-Breathing Life: Algae, Oxygen, and Geoengineering in Science Fiction and the Baltic Sea Jesse D. Peterson, KTH Royal Institute of Technology Stockholm
+Breathing Life: Algae, Oxygen, and Geoengineering in Science Fiction and the Baltic Sea Jesse D. Peterson, KTH Royal Institute of Technology

 Session 6C Baselining Nature: On the Shifting Boundaries of Science, Policy, and Memory in Nature Conservation and Ecological Restoration